skienzmatishun/rippreport/content/p/deal-with-the-devil/index.md

   length_score: 100
   category_score: 0
   rank: 10
-alttags: Wrongly convicted Murray Bubba Lawrence looks upward with a serious expression.
-He wears tank top against dark background
+alttags: Murray Bubba Lawrence Jr., a Black man in a white tank top, looks upward with a serious expression against a dark background
 ---
 You have all heard the stories of wrongful convictions.
 People incarcerated for 10 years, 20 years and even more.
 Once you are convicted, your chances of reversing a verdict are slim.